Raffi-Chen/generator/README.md

 Below is our initial wiring diagram from the beginning of September.
 We ended up realizing we didn't need the electronics for the battery, as you don't need a battery to charge a phone, for instance.
 <img src="https://raw.githubusercontent.com/Raffi-Chen/generator/86741abf0989b225ce2ef9798456df859e540b64/Schematics/Schematic_Bicycle-alternator_2024-09-13.svg">

-<br>This is a schematic which our Link Lab mentor helped us with when we her on October 2nd.
+This is a schematic which our Link Lab mentor helped us with when we her on October 2nd.
 This helped us gague a point by which we could jump off of.
 <img src="https://raw.githubusercontent.com/Raffi-Chen/generator/refs/heads/main/Schematics/SkyeDrawings.jpg">

-<br>Afterwards, we came up with some dimensions that could help us with our more polished drawings.
-These were finalized on October 4th.
+Afterwards, we came up with some dimensions that could help us with our more polished drawings.
+These were finalized on October 4th.<br>
 <img src="https://raw.githubusercontent.com/Raffi-Chen/generator/refs/heads/main/Schematics/dimensions.jpg">

-<br>This led me to a more finished sketch of the bike with dimensions.
+This led me to a more finished sketch of the bike with dimensions.<br>
 <img src="https://raw.githubusercontent.com/Raffi-Chen/generator/refs/heads/main/Schematics/dimensions%20with%20bike.jpg">

-<br>Right now, we are thinking of solutions for how to incorporate an adapter into the grand scheme of the project, since it interferes with the pedal.
+Right now, we are thinking of solutions for how to incorporate an adapter into the grand scheme of the project, since it interferes with the pedal.<br>
 <img src="https://github.com/Raffi-Chen/generator/blob/main/Schematics/adapter%20options.jpg">

 ### Variations